iCliniq Logo

 Thank you for the response.

 I only started taking Ranitidine five days before the endoscopy.
 I experienced chest discomfort before that.
-Went to cardio stress test, ECG, X-ray, blood test and everything came out normal.
-The doctor gave me Ranitidine as he suspected me having acid reflux.
-After five days I go for endoscopy procedure (without taking Ranitidine on the day) and the finding is gastritis and positive H.pylori.
+Went to cardio stress test, ECG, X-ray, blood test, and everything came out normal.
+The doctor gave me Ranitidine as he suspected me of having acid reflux.
+After five days, I went for an endoscopy procedure (without taking Ranitidine on the day), and the findings were gastritis and positive H.pylori.
 I am now on Clarithromycin 500 mg, Pantoprazole 40 mg, and Amoxicillin.

-1. Are five days of Ranitidine consider longer time?
+1. Are five days of Ranitidine considered a longer time?

-2. Does Ranitidine mask or hide cancer on esophagus and stomach during endoscopy?
+2. Does Ranitidine mask or hide cancer on the esophagus and stomach during endoscopy?

 3. In my endoscopy report, it said severe fundal and corporal gastritis.
 What does it mean?
 I have also attached my endoscopy report for your reference.